centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-redis.md

 ## Prerequisites

-To control your Redis database, the poller can execute _INFO_ command (Eg: https://redis.io/commands/INFO)
+To control your Redis database, the poller must be able to execute the _INFO_ command (see https://redis.io/commands/INFO).

 ## Installing the monitoring connector